Rustic Hoppy

 Night Rustic Challenge Coin

-Damon “Rustic Go-Go” Gonzalez approached Zeke a few
+Damon “Rustic Go-Go” Gonzalez approached Zeke a

-but somehow the idea got lost.
-He
+Coin, but somehow the idea got lost.

-they are in the process of minting and distributing same.
+action and they are in the process of minting and distributing same.
 They have canvassed the full Night Rustic

 Roster twice via email for those interested in purchasing coins.
 The overall order is about to be placed for